SCECcode/ucvm_docker/README.md

 ## .dockerignore file
 There is a .dockerignore file that defines which files not to include in the image.
 The Dockerfile and this README.md are excluded.

-## Build Docker images for Nine SCEC CVMs
+## Build Docker images for CVMs registered into UCVM
 The top level script is: build_all.sh which invokes docker build 9 times, one for each model that we distribution in a docker image.
 This script moves the model .gz file into the largefiles directory, then runs the build.